 Spacing between values.
-For any output out, this is the distance between two adjacent values, out[i+1] - out[i].
+For any output out, this is the distance between two adjacent values, out [i+1] - out [i].
 The default step size is 1.
-If step is specified, start must also be given.
+If step is specified as a position argument, start must also be given.

 '''

 dtype: dtype

 '''